conda-forge/cfep/cfep-06.md

 Reviewer:
 * Can Close the PR
 * Can Merge the PR
 * Can change labels.
-How a reviewer manually changing labels impacts any automation needs more consideration.
 * Can Re-open the PR
 * Can revert the PR

+## Specific questions to be answered

+* How long should we wait before declaring an issue "stale"?
+    * 30 days
+* How long should we wait before declaring an issue "Ready to be closed"?
+    * 30 days

 ## Resolution